+The Chairperson is to sign the minutes and proceedings of every meeting once confirmed.
 The Chairperson and chief executive are responsible for confirming the correctness of the minutes of the last meeting of a community board prior to the next election of members.